pacelliv/gas-estimator-eip1559/README.md

 Now let's present to the users the full fee to pay and the `slow`, `average` and `fast` options they might consider to bid.

-We need to refactor our `gasEstimator` agan, make it look like this:
+We need to refactor our `gasEstimator` again, make it look like this:

 ```javascript
 async function gasEstimator() {